ricsanfre/pi-cluster/docs/_docs/installing-k3s.md

 - k3s-server: starts all kubernetes control plane processes (API, Scheduler and Controller) and worker proceses (Kubelet and kube-proxy), so master node can be used also as worker node.
 - k3s-agent: consolidating all kuberentes worker processes (Kubelet and kube-proxy).

-Kubernetes cluster will be installed in node1-node5. `node1` will have control-plane role while `node2-5` will be workers.

-Control-plane node will be configured so no load is deployed in it.
+Control-plane nodes will be configured so no load is deployed in it.

 ## Nodes preconfiguration